frameworklori/Civilization-future-modules/README.md

 We model how automation can sustain an aging world.
 We reflect on how humanity must redefine contribution, meaning, and continuity.

+**Governance Notice:**
+This repository is governed by the LORI Ethical Protocol.
+Any unauthorized modification or derivative use is strictly prohibited.
+For collaboration, please submit a formal request or Pull Request for review.